-OSHC provides a safety net for medical expenses for Overseas Students, similar to that provided to Australians through Medicare.
+OSHC provides a safety net for medical expenses for international students, like that provided to Australians through Medicare.
 Additionally, OSHC includes access to some private hospitals and day surgeries, ambulance cover and benefits for pharmaceuticals.

 How do I use my OSHC card?